 And while Mike is motivated by both his physical proximity to the sea in Portsmouth and “the possibility of reducing the global burden of drowning”, he’s keen to emphasise that safety starts on dry land.

 He says: “If you’re planning to go into the water, choose a lifeguarded beach and swim between the red and yellow flags – the area most closely monitored by the lifeguards.

 “And if you see someone else in danger in the water, don’t try to rescue them: call 999 or 112 and ask for the Coastguard.”

 Find out about the research work we're doing across our 5 research themes – which deal with the most-pressing issues facing society and the planet.

-Safe, democratic & sustainable societies rely on the people in them being active, informed & engaged.
+Safe, democratic and sustainable societies rely on the people in them being active, informed and engaged.
 Explore how we're working towards a better society.

 Future and Emerging Technologies

 This blog explores new technologies building a brighter future, with topics of virtual reality, technology trends, cosmology and media.